KTH/devops-course/contributions/scientific-paper/week6/adammeh-birgerk/README.md

 ## Title

-  - The Seven Sins: Security Smells in Infrastructure as Code Scripts
+  - Control and Data Flow in Security Smell Detection for Infrastructure as Code: Is It Worth the Effort?

 ## Names and KTH ID